Implications of Grid-Forming Inverter Parameters on Disturbance Localization and Controllability: Introduction

 While the dynamics of systems of SGs have been widely analyzed \cite{SauerStabilityTextbook}, legacy methods may not be applicable to IBR-dominated power systems characterized by fast dynamics and low inertia values \cite{Hatziargyriou2021}.
 The fast dynamics from IBRs and the increasing deployment of new measurement systems in large-scale power systems available for feedback control has made the implementation of wide-area control systems (WACs) both necessary and feasible \cite{Chakrabortty2013}.
 To inform wide-area control design decisions, an interpretable connection between IBR design parameters and IBR-dominated system behavior and controllability is necessary.

 System controllability refers to how much energy is needed to control the system along a state trajectory and can be quantified by the eigenvalues of the controllability gramian \cite{Lindmark2018}.
 Many studies have evaluated the controllability of systems of SGs \cite{pasqualetti2014, li2015critical, Li2016}, and more recently, there have been efforts to assess the controllability of systems with some amount of IBRs.
 For instance, in \cite{Roy2021}, the controllability of a 100\% IBR microgrid is assessed to determine how controller flexibility may be utilized to support small-signal stability.
 In \cite{zhan2021}, the modal controllability matrix of a power system with wind turbines is used for the optimal aggregation of an impedance network model.
 Analytical expressions for performance metrics related to frequency stability are presented in \cite{Paganini2020} under the assumption of proportional machine parameters.
+In \cite{ducoin2023swing}, GFM and GFL frequency dynamics are modeled using modified swing equations to explain their differing inertial responses.
 This paper compliments these recent works by providing a connection between GFM parameters and system disturbance response and controllability, allowing for an interpretable connection between GFM design decisions and system behavior.
 This paper presents a novel assessment of the impact of effective GFM inertia on disturbance localization and system controllability.
 Increased disturbance localization under high GFM penetration scenarios is demonstrated, motivating the need for strategic feedback measurement locations in a wide-area control policy.
 Additionally, evidence of the increased controllability of GFM-dominated systems is presented, indicating the importance of actuating GFMs for the efficient control of future system dynamics.